soo-jeongkim/soo-jeongkim.github.io/_pages/about.md

 I completed my MPhil at the [Department of Engineering](https://www.eng.cam.ac.uk/) in Cambridge and was an undergraduate at [Imperial College London](https://www.imperial.ac.uk/life-sciences/).

-I also love to read, you can check out my [bookshelf](https://soo-jeongkim.github.io/bookshelf/) here, and my goodreads [here](https://www.goodreads.com/user/show/147037822-soo-jeong-kim) :)
+I also love to read, you can check out my [bookshelf](https://soo-jeongkim.github.io/bookshelf/), and my [goodreads](https://www.goodreads.com/user/show/147037822-soo-jeong-kim) :)

 <!--